linuxboot/heads-wiki/About/Keys.md

 ![Yubikey]({{ site.baseurl }}/images/Yubikey.jpg)

 The owner of the machine generates a GPG key pair as part of installing Heads.
-  The public key is inserted into the ROM image that is flashed and the owner signs the `/boot/boot.sh` script as well as the Xen hypervisor, the dom0 Linux kernel and initramfs, the TPM version counter of the system, and the dm-verity root hash if configured.
   Ideally the private key does not live on the machine, but instead is in a Yubikey or other hardware token.

 TODO: Can this be used in the disk decryption process?